Azure/fleet/docs/troubleshooting/clusterResourcePlacementRolloutStarted.md

     version: v1
 ```

-Upon examination, the `ClusterResourcePlacementScheduled` status is found to be `false`, and for the
+Upon examination, the `ClusterResourcePlacementScheduled` condition status is shown as `False`.
-`ClusterResourcePlacementRolloutStarted` status condition we see a message indicating that `The rollout is being blocked by the rollout strategy in 2 cluster(s)`
+The `ClusterResourcePlacementRolloutStarted` status is also shown as `False` with the message `The rollout is being blocked by the rollout strategy in 2 cluster(s)`.

 Let's check the latest `ClusterResourceSnapshot`.

-Please refer to this [section](#how-to-find-the-latest-clusterresourcesnapshot-resource) to learn how to get the latest `ClusterResourceSnapshot`.
+Check the latest `ClusterResourceSnapshot` by running the command in [How can I find the latest ClusterResourceSnapshot resource?](README.md#how-can-I-find-the-latest-ClusterResourceSnapshot-resource).

 ### Latest ClusterResourceSnapshot:
 ```